andrzej-jedrzejewski/ssh-task/README.md

 ### Test environment
-Test environment was build within terraform in AWS with one bastion and three backend server: https://github.com/andrzej-jedrzejewski/terraform-ssh-client-poc
+Test environment was build within terraform in AWS with one bastion and three backend servers: https://github.com/andrzej-jedrzejewski/terraform-ssh-client-poc